Seagrass meadows: battling the plastic tide

-To celebrate Seagrass Awareness Month, we're re-posting this 2017 article from Richard Lilley, a marine ecologist and director of the marine conservation charity Project Seagrass.
-Here, he gives his personal perspective on the conservation challenges facing the vital yet oft-overlooked seagrasses that support many ocean ecologies.
+Richard Lilley is a marine ecologist and director of the marine conservation charity Project Seagrass.
+Here he gives his personal perspective on the conservation challenges facing the vital yet oft-overlooked seagrasses that support many ocean ecologies - as detailed on the BBC1 documentary "Drowning in Plastic".

 A new paper has recently argued that fishing may well be the 'best argument for seagrass conservation'.
 It was a striking paper for me, not because it was stating anything particularly new to me, but because it was a paper angled to articulate clearly the social and economic argument for seagrass meadow conservation – productive fisheries – and not the intrinsic ecological value of the habitat itself.